prathikkantarajgowda/chocolatechip/README.md

 # chocolatechip
 A CHIP-8 Emulator written in C99 by Prathik Gowda

 ![screenshot](/screenshot.png)

+## Description
+chocolatechip is a program that allows you to run programs written in the CHIP-8 language initially intended for the COSMIC VIP.
+To do this, chocolatechip implements the opcodes for the language, and also fulfills the specifications for the CHIP-8 virtual machine (4k memory, registers, stack, etc).

 ## Overview
 - The opcodes are handled by a simple switch statement in the cpu.c file.